hacktivistas/memopol-core/README.md

 * clone it
 * install it
 * code
-* optional: talk to us about it on irc or on the mailing list
+* optional: talk to us about it on IRC or on the mailing list
 * send a pull request either on [gitorious](http://gitorious.org/memopol2-0) or [github](https://github.com/Psycojoker/memopol2)
 * hit us with a stick if we don't react (shouldn't happen)
 * we merge your code, everyone is happy